Lorenzo Fluxá: Karting

 Having won the Balearic Karting Championship in 2016, Fluxá moved into the national championship as well as international competitions during the same year.
-Following a full season spent driving in the Mini and Cadet categories, where he managed to finish fourth overall in his homeland, the Spaniard would move into OK Junior in 2018, competing in the European Championship for Lennox and qualifying for the final in the World Championship.
+Following a full season spent driving in the Mini and Cadet categories, where he managed to finish fourth overall in his homeland, Fluxá would move into OK Junior in 2018, competing in the European Championship for Lennox and qualifying for the final in the World Championship.
 He ended his karting career in 2019, having competed in the OK Senior class - missing several events due to an injury.

 Lower formulae

 Fluxá made his car racing debut in the Formula 4 UAE Championship in 2020 with Xcel Motorsport.
 He won two races and finished on the podium eleven times throughout the campaign, being beaten only by teammate Francesco Pizzi, who won the title with 300 points to Fluxá's 274.

 That year, Fluxá also competed in the F4 Spanish Championship with GRS.
-The Spaniard achieved sixth place in the drivers' standings, helping his team to finish fourth in the teams' championship with 99 points compared to the total of 26 scored by his three teammates.
+He achieved sixth place in the drivers' standings, helping his team to finish fourth in the teams' championship with 99 points compared to the total of 26 scored by his three teammates.

 F3 Asian Championship

-The Spanish driver raced in the 2021 F3 Asian Championship for BlackArts Racing.
+Fluxá raced in the 2021 F3 Asian Championship for BlackArts Racing.
 He scored 25 points and finished 14th in the standings, three positions ahead of teammate Rafael Villagómez, but also five places behind his other full-time teammate Cem Bölükbaşı.